 "Sleep is not the absence of wakefulness.
 In other words, sleep is not a light switch in your brain that is either on or off.
 Your body is doing amazing things at night while you sleep."

 4. Manage stress: Unwind your mind through soothing practices like deep breathing exercises.
-Make it your bedtime routine to melt away your stress and create the perfect atmosphere for a deep, restorative night's sleep.
+Make it your bedtime routine to unwind and create the perfect atmosphere for a restful, restorative night's sleep.

 "For many people who struggle with their sleep, you can almost think of their nightly angst as a mini-PTSD episode… Don't make your sleep disturbances a defining characteristic in your life.
 The hour or two it takes you to fall asleep is not that big of a deal.
 Believe this.
 Free yourself."